 Oak Grove Cemetery Lodge

 The Oak Grove Cemetery is one of two city-owned historic cemeteries in Pawtucket.
 In 1832, when this cemetery was established, it was in Pawtucket, Massachusetts.
 The existing lodge building near the entrance gate was built in 1896, with approval from the city council, ten years after Pawtucket was incorporated as a city.
 It was recently discovered that the building’s original bronze bell is still hanging in the belfry tower, having been hidden from public view for many years.
 The bell was made by the Blake Bell Company of Boston.
 The company’s owner was William Blake.
-After apprenticing with Paul Revere, Blake established his own company, called William Blake & Co. until about 1890, and later called the Blake Bell Company.
+After apprenticing in the Paul Revere Foundry, Blake established his own company, called William Blake & Co. until about 1890, and later called the Blake Bell Company.
 The lodge itself housed offices and a waiting room for those meeting with the cemetery superintendent.
 This building has long been neglected and is regularly vandalized.
-We are hoping to convince city officials that both the bell is a remarkable treasure and that it should be preserved in its original location.
+We are hoping to convince city officials that the bell is a remarkable treasure and that it should be preserved in its original location.

 Friendship Garden, Slater Park